nikitavoloboev/data/operating-systems/containers/docker.md

 - [testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Go library that providing a friendly API to run Docker container.
 It is designed to create runtime environment to use during your automatic tests.
 - [Testcontainers-rs](https://github.com/testcontainers/testcontainers-rs) - Library for integration-testing against docker containers from within Rust.
 - [Build docker images with Nix](https://github.com/rvolosatovs/nix-docker-example)
+- [kontain.me](https://github.com/imjasonh/kontain.me) - Serves Docker container images generated on-demand at the time they are requested.